rechandler/gt3-ai-coaching/FULLSCREEN_FIX.md

-# Fullscreen Mode & Delta Time Fix for GT3 AI Coaching Overlay
+# Fullscreen Mode, Delta Time & Widget Updates for GT3 AI Coaching Overlay

 ## Problems Addressed

 1. **Fullscreen Mode**: When using Alt+Enter in iRacing to enter fullscreen borderless mode, the overlay widgets were not visible or interactive.
 2. **Delta Time Not Working**: The delta time widget was showing "0.000" instead of actual delta time values.
+3. **Removed Unavailable Data**: Tire temperature and brake temperature widgets removed as iRacing doesn't provide this data through their telemetry API.

 ## Solutions Applied